andygarfield/WorshipUp/README.md

 - [ ] Finalize format for transmitting song data
 - [ ] Implement method for floating chords above the lyrics they go with
 - [ ] Style the page
 - [ ] Make song printable, and preferably not in need of additional formatting.
-It should print on a second column if the second column overflows
+It should print on a second column if the first column overflows
 - [ ] Make the presentation feature
 - [ ] Implement accounts and authorization
 - [ ] Make way to edit songs